bakks/butterfish/README.md

     an exponential backoff if you hit OpenAI API rate limits.

   exec [<command> ...]
     Execute a command, either passed in or in command register.
-This is specifically for Console after you've run gencmd.
+This is specifically for Console after you have run gencmd.

   execremote [<command> ...]
     Execute a command in a wrapped shell, either passed in or in command register.
-This is specifically for Console mode after you've run gencmd when you have a wrapped terminal open.
+This is specifically for Console mode after you have run gencmd when you have a wrapped terminal open.

   clearindex [<paths> ...]
     Clear paths from the index, both from the in-memory index (if in Console mode) and to delete .butterfish_index files.